nickrhodes-gh/nickrhodes-gh.github.io/_posts/2019-09-02-aws-codedeploy-piplines.md

 ---
 layout: post
 title: >
-    Part 1: Setting up AWS CodeBuild to deploy a Jekyll site
+    Part 1: Setting up AWS CodeBuild to build a Jekyll site
 description: >
-    Taking a look at the process to setup the AWS CodeDeploy pipeline used to build and deploy this site.
+    Part 1 takes a look at the process to setup the AWS CodeDeploy build phase used to build and deploy this site.
 ---

 I recently decided to migrate my site from Github pages to AWS.
 To ensure it